DevExpress/testcafe/CONTRIBUTING.md

 # Contributing to TestCafe

 TestCafe would not be possible without active support from the community.
-We certainly appreciate and would encourage your contributions, no matter how large or small.
+We appreciate and encourage your contributions, no matter how big  or small.

-To that end, please review our contribution guidelines first.
+Review our contribution guidelines:

 * [Code of Conduct](#code-of-conduct)
 * [General Discussion](#general-discussion)